Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Magoosh SAT Prep Review

 Our detailed review of the Magoosh Digital SAT prep course

-For the bargain hunting parent seeking an SAT prep course with the perfect balance of affordability and study resources for their college-bound high schooler, the Magoosh SAT prep course sounds like a dream.
+For the bargain hunting parent or student seeking an SAT prep course with the perfect balance of affordability and study resources, the Magoosh Digital SAT prep course sounds like a dream.
 For just a shade under $130, you get access to hundreds of video lessons, thousands of practice problems and full-length practice SAT exams, among other study materials.
 But with all of these resources offered at such a low price point, this naturally makes you wonder, “How good is this Magoosh SAT course, really?”.
 We answer that question and more in this detailed review.